jkirsteins/fullpocket/content/post/2019-11-26-something-came-up-4-middle-class-family-budgets.md

 - on average, it is around $20,000 (still a lot!); and
 - [people who are most likely to default, owe closer to $5,000](https://www.arnoldventures.org/stories/saddled-with-debt-and-an-unfinished-degree/).

+So it's not all *that* bad?

-I did some Googling, and turns out - you can not easily default on study debt.
+On the other hand - in the U.S. you can not easily default on study debt.
 [Only 0.04% of people that file for bankruptcy, can succeed in getting their student loans discharged](https://www.creditkarma.com/advice/i/student-loans-in-bankruptcy/).
+This seems... not a lot?

+Sure, it shouldn't be *super* easy to cancel your obligations.
+But the option to file for bankruptcy exists for a reason, and 0.04% is an abysmal rate.
+It seems like one of those services where you can sign up with 1-click online, but to cancel membership you need to send a handwritten letter by mail.

-For reference for the U.S. readers, here's what [higher education costs around the world](https://www.insider.com/cost-of-college-countries-around-the-world-2018-6).
+For further reference, here's what [higher education costs around the world](https://www.insider.com/cost-of-college-countries-around-the-world-2018-6).

-# Something Always Comes Up
+## Something Always Comes Up

 One family is retaining -4% of their monthly income.
 They commented, "something always comes up."
 Their income never seems to go as far as it needs to.